#Sponsored by Jimmy Patterson Books

 Although some of the Jimmy Patterson books can be read for all age groups, “Expelled” would be suggested to older teens, due to some of the language and some adult themes.
 The suggested age would probably be around the 15 and up range.
 The book is overall a decent read, but older readers may like the other selections the publisher has released.
 The book is great for the targeted age group, and shows the Patterson Young Adult genre has something for everyone.
 The book is part Breakfast Club and part Hardy Boys , all while using language and situations that is modern in today’s society.

-This review copy was given courtesy of Jimmy Patterson Books/ Little, Brown & Company, and Hatchette Books Group, Inc. For information about this book, and other titles, go to: http://www.jimmypatterson.org.
+This review book was given courtesy of Jimmy Patterson Books/Little Brown & Company, and Hatchette Book Group.

 “Expelled” by James Patterson and Emily Raymond ( Jimmy Patterson Books/Little Brown and Company, 2017 ISBN: 978-0-316-44039-4 hardcover, 978-0-316-44040-0 Ebook, 978-1-4789-8802-1 audiobook) can be found at http://www.jimmypatterson.org .